OpenEvalProject/evals/manuscripts/elife-55827/v3/manuscript.md

 ## Results

-## Time-dependent changes in cortical cytokine and chemokines induced by a single mTBI
+### Time-dependent changes in cortical cytokine and chemokines induced by a single mTBI

 Of the 200 proteins on the arrays, 161 proteins were detectable in sufficient sample numbers (i.e. n = 3 per time point) to allow for statistical analysis.
 Assessments of the 161 proteins by ANOVA indicated that 58 proteins on the arrays were different in mTBI-challenged mice in a minimum of one time point compared to sham mice.
 Comparing each mTBI time point individually to the sham values by t-test indicated that 124 of the proteins on the arrays were different in at least one time point compared to sham.
 The patterns of protein changes were complex.
 Most proteins that were significantly changed by mTBI displayed changes in only one direction, that is elevations or reductions across time points when compared to sham protein levels.
 A smaller number of proteins displayed different directions in changes at different times points.
 For example, IGFBP-6 (lower at 24 hr and increased at 30 days); OPG (higher at 48 hr and decreased at 30 days) and Eotaxin-2 (higher at 8 hr and decreased at 72 and 96 hr).
 Certain proteins showed differences from sham at only one time point, examples are IL-10; IL-5; IL-12p40 and THPO; many more showed differences at several time points, for example FASL; CXCL16; TCA-3; GITR; Fractalkine; IL-1 Ra and VEGF-B. Figures 1, 2 and 3 illustrate statistically significant changes in protein levels as a percentage ‘increase’ from sham sample levels at 8 and 24 hr post-mTBI (Figure 1); 48 to 96 hr post-mTBI (Figure 2) and from 7 days to 30 days post-mTBI (Figure 3).
 Supplementary file 1, proteins significantly changed by a single mTBI event over time, data are percentage increase from sham, mean ± SEM and n for all significantly regulated proteins over the 30-day time period.

 ![Figure 1.](https://cdn.elifesciences.org/articles/55827/elife-55827-fig1-v3.jpg)

 **Figure 1.:** The percentage increase from sham levels are presented, positive values (red) are increases and negative values (green) are reductions in protein levels, compared to sham control levels.
 Left – At 8 hr, more proteins displayed significant increases than significant reductions in protein levels.
 VEGF-B; MIP-3b; SLAM and CRP were the most up-regulated proteins.
 FASL and MIP-1a were significantly lower than sham.
 Right – At 24 hr following a single mTBI event, many more proteins presented with lower rather than increased levels when compared to sham.
 The largest reductions were evident in IL-1 ra and IL-12p40, the largest increases in protein levels were seen for CD6 and E-Cadherin.
 Percentage ‘increase’ values are presented as the mean ± S.E.M. of n cortical samples (see Supplementary file 1 for mean ± S.E.M. and n data).
 Definitions of pathways are provided in the Figure Legends, where the pathways are first mentioned in the results sections.
 When new pathways are described in subsequent text, the new definitions will be provided in the appropriate Figure Legend.
 Pathway definitions for 8 and 24 hr are: Apoptosis signaling pathway (P00006) - signal transduction pathways linked with cellular death.
 FAS signaling pathway (P00020) - the FAS receptor mediates apoptotic signaling initiated by interaction with surface expressed FASL on other cells, FAS-FASL apoptosis is mediated via a death domain.
 Alzheimer disease-presenilin pathway (P00004) - the presenilin gamma-secretase complex linked to Alzheimer's disease.
 Angiogenesis (P00005) - signaling pathways that have been identified as key mediators of angiogenesis.
 PDGF signaling pathway (P00047) - platelet-derived growth factor (PDGF) plays a critical role in cellular proliferation and development.
 EGF receptor signaling pathway (P00018) - signaling that mediates growth and proliferation in response to the binding of a variety of growth factor ligands.
 CCKR signaling map (P06959) - the classical gastrin cholecystokinin B receptor CCK-BR, its isoforms and alternative receptors, these peptides trigger signaling pathways which influence the expression of downstream genes that affect cell survival, angiogenesis and invasion.
 Gonadotropin-releasing hormone receptor pathway (P06664) - the GnRH receptor (GnRHR), expressed at the cell surface of the anterior pituitary gonadotrope is critical for normal secretion of gonadotropins LH and FSH, pubertal development, and reproduction.
 Wnt signaling pathway (P00057) - is involved in various transcriptional regulatory molecules affecting various target genes.
 Inflammation mediated by chemokine and cytokine signaling pathway (P00031) - this pathway illustrates chemokine-induced adhesion and migration of leukocytes resulting in the infiltration to the tissue and transcriptional activation enabling recruitment of more leukocytes.
 Interferon-gamma signaling pathway (P00035) - the interferon-gamma signaling pathway modulates the antiproliferative and antiviral properties of interferon-gamma.
 Interleukin signaling pathway (P00036) - they can mediate different biological response via activation of a combination of different signal transduction pathways.
 FGF signaling pathway (P00021) - the result is the activation of many downstream pathways and many cellular outcomes, including mitogenesis, differentiation, survival, apoptosis, and cell migration.
 Cadherin signaling pathway (P00012) - the pathway is involved in many biological processes, such as development, neurogenesis, cell adhesion, and inflammation.
-Figure 1—source data 1.Figure 1—source data 1.
+Figure 1—source data 1.

 ![Figure 2.](https://cdn.elifesciences.org/articles/55827/elife-55827-fig2-v3.jpg)

 **Figure 2.:** The percentage increase from sham levels are presented, positive values (red) are increases and negative values (green) are reductions in protein levels compared to sham control.
 Left - 48 hr the proteins OPN, CRP, E-Cadherin and IL-17E were the most elevated compared to sham levels.
 MadCAM-1, sFRP-3, IL-1 R4 and TWEAK R were the most down-regulated proteins.
 Middle - 72 hr the largest reductions in protein levels were seen for G-CSF, TRANCE, Granzyme B and TGFb1.
 The largest increases in protein levels were seen for CRP, IL-17E and VEGF-B. Right - 96 hr the proteins IL-20, VEGF-B, CD27 and IL-17E were the most significantly up-regulated proteins by 96 hr.
 IL-17B, ALK-1, TWEAK R, EGF, GITR L, TRANCE and MadCAM-1 were the most down-regulated proteins.
 Percentage ‘increase’ values are presented as the mean ± S.E.M. of n cortical samples (see Supplementary file 1 for mean ± S.E.M. and n data).
 Definitions of additional pathways observed for 48, 72 and 96 hr are: Plasminogen activating cascade (P00050) - the inactive zymogen plasminogen is converted into plasmin.
 TGF-beta signaling pathway (P00052) - Transforming growth factor beta signaling pathway.
 Other pathways have been defined elsewhere.
-Figure 2—source data 1.Figure 2—source data 1.
+Figure 2—source data 1.

 ![Figure 3.](https://cdn.elifesciences.org/articles/55827/elife-55827-fig3-v3.jpg)

 **Figure 3.:** The percentage increase from sham levels are presented, positive values (red) are increases and negative values (green) are reductions in protein levels compared to sham control.
 Left - 7 days the proteins VEGF-B, SLAM, IL-17E, E-Cadherin and IL-20 were the most elevated compared to sham levels.
 IL-1 ra, IL-7, MCP-5 and FASL were the most down-regulated proteins.
 Middle - 14 days the largest reductions were seen for G-CSF, EGF, ALK-1 and IL-1 ra.
 The largest increases in protein levels were seen for BAFF R, VEGF-B, CD6 and IL-17E.
 Right – 30 days TRANCE, CD40 L, CTLA4, IL-17E and sFRP-3 were the most significantly up-regulated proteins by 30 days.
 CRO, OPG, IL-1a, IL-1 ra and IL-6 were the most down-regulated proteins.
 Percentage ‘increase’ values are presented as the mean ± S.E.M. of n cortical samples (see Supplementary file 1 for mean ± S.E.M. and n data).
 An additional pathway identified for 7, 14 and 30 days is Notch signaling pathway (P00045) which is defined as follows: a transmembrane receptor that mediates local cell-cell communication and coordinates a signaling cascade.
 Other pathways have been defined elsewhere.
-Figure 3—source data 1.Figure 3—source data 1.
+Figure 3—source data 1.

-## Significantly altered cortical proteins at 8 and 24 hr post-mTBI
+### Significantly altered cortical proteins at 8 and 24 hr post-mTBI

 Numerous proteins were observed to be significantly changed as early as 8 hr after a single mTBI.
 Specifically, 22 proteins were significantly higher compared to sham; the highest were MIP-3b (+173 ± 63%, n = 7); SLAM (+168 ± 46%, n = 8), VEGF-B (+142 ± 50%, n = 8) and CRP (+104 ± 23%, n = 12).
 Two proteins were significantly lower compared to sham, FASL (−30 ± 8%, n = 12) and MIP-1a (−58 ± 10%, n = 9), Figure 1, Left - 8 hr.
 By 8 hr following mTBI, nine of the significantly altered proteins mapped to 10 different gene ontology pathways.
 The pathways were observed to potentially be deleterious to (pathological), or beneficial (physiological) to cellular processes in response to mTBI.
 Additional pathways had the potential to be either beneficial or deleterious to cellular processes.
 The name of the pathway(s) is provided with the identities of the protein(s) that were mapped to the specific pathway(s) for specific time points.
 Potentially, pathological pathways included Apoptosis signaling pathway (P00006, FASL), FAS signaling pathway (P00020, FASL) and Alzheimer disease-presenilin pathway (P00004, MPP-2).
 Potentially, physiological pathways included Angiogenesis (P00005, PDGF-AA and bFGF), PDGF signaling pathway (P00047, PDGF-AA) and EGF receptor signaling pathway (P00018, BTC).
 Other pathways include Inflammation mediated by chemokine and cytokine signaling pathway (P00031, MIP-1a and IFNg R1), Interferon-gamma signaling pathway (P00035, IFNg R1), Interleukin signaling pathway (P00036, gp130) and FGF signaling pathway (P00021, bFGF).

 By 24 hr post-mTBI, 46 proteins were significantly lower than sham protein levels; the lowest were IL-1 ra (−75 ± 4%, n = 6); IL-12p40 (−75 ± 5%, n = 8); MCP-5 (−73 ± 5%, n = 5); HAI-1 (−68 ± 10%, n = 4).
 Ten proteins were higher compared to sham; the highest were CD6 (+89 ± 28%, n = 9) and E-Cadherin (+69 ± 15%, n = 8), Figure 1, Right - 24 hr.
 Fifteen of the altered proteins mapped to 12 different pathways: pathological pathways included Apoptosis signaling pathway (P00006, FASL, Granzyme B), FAS signaling pathway (P00020, FASL) and Alzheimer disease-presenilin pathway (P00004, E-Cadherin).
 Physiological pathways included Angiogenesis (P00005, bFGF), CCKR signaling map (P06959, E-Cadherin), Gonadotropin-releasing hormone receptor pathway (P06664, Adiponectin) and Wnt signaling pathway (P00057, E-Cadherin).
 Other pathways included Inflammation mediated by chemokine and cytokine signaling pathway (P00031, IFN-g, IL-6, IL-15, MIP-1a, MCP-5, IL-1b, Eotaxin, Fractalkine), Interferon-gamma signaling pathway (P00035, IFN-g), Interleukin signaling pathway (P00036, IL-6, IL-15, IL-4), FGF signaling pathway (P00021, bFGF) and Cadherin signaling pathway (P00012, E-Cadherin).

-## Significantly altered cortical proteins at 48, 72 and 96 hr post-mTBI
+### Significantly altered cortical proteins at 48, 72 and 96 hr post-mTBI

 At 48 hr following mTBI, 23 proteins were higher and 27 proteins were lower than sham (Figure 2, Left - 48 hr).
 The highest were OPN (+143 ± 56%, n = 8) and CRP (+135 ± 56%, n = 8).
 The lowest were MadCam-1 (−86 ± 3%, n = 3), sFRP-3 (−75 ± 3%, n = 8) and IL-1 R4 (−74 ± 5%, n = 8).
 Twelve different proteins significantly altered by 48 hr after mTBI mapped to 11 different functional pathways, pathological pathways were: Apoptosis signaling pathway (P00006, FASL, TNF-R2), FAS signaling pathway (P00020, FASL) and Alzheimer disease-presenilin pathway (P00004, E-Cadherin, MMP-9).
 Physiological pathways were: Angiogenesis (P00005, bFGF, sFRP-3), CCKR signaling map (P06959, Clusterin, MMP-9, E-Cadherin), Wnt signaling pathway (P00057, sFRP-3, E-Cadherin) and Plasminogen activating cascade (P00050, MMP-9).
 Other pathways were: Inflammation mediated by chemokine and cytokine signaling pathway (P00031, IL-15, RANTES, Fractalkine), Interleukin signaling pathway (P00036, IL-15, IL-2 Ra), FGF signaling pathway (P00021, bFGF) and Cadherin signaling pathway (P00012, E-Cadherin).